 The second largest fish in the ocean is the basking shark (Cetorhinus maximus).
 Adults can reach up to 12.27m (40.3 ft) in length and weigh 19 tons.
 They are one of three plankton-eating shark species.
 They are usually greyish-brown with spots.
 They received their name due to their habit of feeding at the surface of the ocean.

 These sharks have few predators but one of them is the killer whale.
-They are currently an endangered species do to human overexploitation.
-They are used for their fins, as animal feed and for shark liver oil.
+They are currently an endangered species due to human overexploitation.
+They are used for their fins, as animal feed, and for shark liver oil.
+Conservation measures, such as marine protected areas and regulated fishing practices, are needed to mitigate these pressures.

 Great white shark